timcowlishaw/enxaneta/documentation/working_notes/01_modelling-tarot-reversals.md

 From an OOO perspective, the reversal activates _a different set of capacities_ within the card-object.
 The reversed position reconfigures the card's internal composition and its relations to the other cards in the spread, opening up new lines of interpretation and insight.

 (Both upright and reversed are sensual surfaces, not the essence itself.
 Use reversals to challenge the illusion that upright cards are complete manifestations of their archetypes.
 Every reading is an indirect, imperfect translation of something withdrawn.
-Let reversals be an invitation to apophatic interpretation; describing the card by what it is not, gesturing at its ineffable withdrawn essence.)
+Let reversals be an invitation to "[apophatic](https://en.wikipedia.org/wiki/Apophasis)" interpretation; describing the card by what it is not, gesturing at its ineffable withdrawn essence.)

 From this standpoint, the choice to read reversals or not is less about technical proficiency or interpretive sophistication, and more about the reader's orientation to the cards as meaning-making objects.
 Reading reversals could be seen as a way of _attending to the hidden depths and alternative potentials lurking within each card_ - an invitation to explore the "strange stranger" that withdraws behind the card's surface meanings.